 Florida State University (FSU or University) is committed to eliminating sexual harassment in all forms on its campus and in the University community, while ensuring compliance with federal law and fairness in its investigative and disciplinary processes.
-To that end, the University adopts this policy that addresses the significant changes to the federal government's 2020 interpretation of Title IX of the Education Amendments of 1972, commonly known as "Title IX," found at 34 C.F.R. §106 (The Rule).
+To that end, the University adopts this policy that addresses the significant changes to the federal government's 2020 interpretation of Title IX of the Education Amendments of 1972, commonly known as "Title IX," found at 34 C.F.R. §106.

 The University's Sex Discrimination and Sexual Misconduct Policy (Policy 2-2) continues to operate as the University's comprehensive statement on and mechanism to address alleged violations of Title IX (other than that of actual athletics participation).
-This policy supplements Policy 2-2 providing compliance with new requirements under The Rule and will apply and provide controlling definitions and procedures to the extent that Policy 2-2 is not in compliance.
+This policy supplements Policy 2-2 in providing ensuring compliance with new requirements under The Rule and will apply and provide controlling definitions and procedures to address allegations that constitute sexual harassment, as that term is defined by the Final Rule, alleged to have occurred within the jurisdiction described by the Final Rule to the extent that Policy 2-2 is not in compliance.
 Policy 2-2 will be later updated to incorporate those changes.
 This policy also yields to any applicable regulatory changes made by the Florida Board of Governors that implement The Rule.

-Through this policy it is the intent of the University to 1) ensure compliance with federal law, 2) provide fair and equitable processes that are impartial and free of bias to address, resolve, and prevent incidents of sexual harassment, 3) preserve and respect the autonomy of complainants, and 4) treat respondents fairly and safeguard their due process rights.
+Through this policy it is the intent of the University to 1) ensure compliance with federal law, 2) provide fair and equitable processes that are impartial and free of bias to address, resolve, and prevent incidents of sexual harassment, 3) preserve and respect the autonomy (i.e., voluntary nature) of complainants, and 4) treat complainants and respondents fairly and safeguard their due process rights.
 It is further the intent of the University to implement this policy in a way that does not infringe on the First Amendment rights of any participant.

-To the extent that The Rule conflicts with any provision of one or more of the University's agreements with its bargaining units, The Rule, as a statement of controlling Federal Law, will govern, with an expectation that changes to the relevant collective bargaining agreement(s) will be negotiated at a later date.
+To the extent that The Rule conflicts with any provision of one or more of the University's agreements with its bargaining units, The Rule, as a statement of controlling Federal Law, will govern with an expectation that changes to the relevant collective bargaining agreement(s) will be negotiated at a later date.